Edward Spears: Nancy Maurice

-Spears resigned his commission in June 1919, thus bringing to an end his post as Head of the Military Mission in Paris.
-In October of the same year, the former Director of Military Operations in Paris, Sir Frederick Maurice, passed through the city accompanied by his daughter, Nancy.
-Unlike most girls of her background and station, Nancy had had a good education and was a trained secretary.
-She agreed to act as Spears' secretary on a temporary basis.
-However, she would become indispensable and remain in the post for 42 years.
-Their work brought them close and an affair developed.
+Spears resigned his commission in June 1919, concluding his tenure as Head of the Military Mission in Paris.
+In October of the same year, Sir Frederick Maurice visited the city with his daughter, Nancy.
+Nancy Maurice, who had received a formal education and training as a secretary, agreed to work for Spears in a temporary capacity.
+She later remained in the position for 42 years and an affair developed.

-When he returned to the Levant in the spring of 1942 after sick leave in Britain, she accompanied him as his secretary.
-With her good head for commerce, she proved invaluable when he became chairman of the Ashanti Goldfields Corporation in Gold Coast after the war.
-When May died in December 1968, Nancy expected a speedy marriage but Louis prevaricated.
-They married on 4 December 1969 at St Paul's Church, Knightsbridge, and Nancy thus became the second Lady Spears.
-Nancy died in 1975.
+In the spring of 1942, Nancy accompanied Spears to the Levant as his secretary following his sick leave in Britain.
+After World War II, she assisted him in his role as chairman of the Ashanti Goldfields Corporation in the Gold Coast.
+Following the death of Mary Borden in 1968, he and Nancy married on 4 December 1969 at St Paul’s Church, Knightsbridge.
+She became the second Lady Spears and died in 1975.

 Inter-war years

 Business and political links with Czechoslovakia

-In 1921, Spears went into business with a Finnish partner – their aim was to establish trading links in the newly founded First Czechoslovak Republic.
-On a visit to Prague, he met Eduard Benes, the Prime Minister, and Jan Masaryk, son of the President; at the same time he came into contact with officials at the Czech Finance Ministry.
-His business relations in Prague developed further when, in 1934, Spears became chairman of the British Bata shoe company, which, in turn, was part of the international concern of the same name.
-He later became a director of the merchants, J. Fisher, which had trade links with Czechoslovakia, and a director of a Czech steel works.
-Yet his business successes found no favour with certain members of the Conservative Party – especially those with anti-Semitic views.
-Duff Cooper said of him: "He's the most unpopular man in the House.
-Don't trust him: he'll let you down in the end."
+In 1921, Spears entered into a business partnership with a Finnish associate with the goal of establishing trade connections in the newly founded First Czechoslovak Republic.
+During a visit to Prague, he met Prime Minister Eduard Beneš and Jan Masaryk, the son of President Tomáš Masaryk, and also came into contact with officials from the Czech Finance Ministry.

+Spears' business activities in Prague expanded in 1934 when he became chairman of the British branch of the Bata shoe company, which was part of the larger international Bata organization.
+He later served as a director of J. Fisher, a merchant company with trade ties to Czechoslovakia, and as a director of a Czech steelworks.
+His business dealings were met with disapproval from some members of the Conservative Party, particularly those who held anti-Semitic views.
+Duff Cooper remarked that Spears was "the most unpopular man in the House" and advised against trusting him.

-His visits to Czechoslovakia and friendship with its political figures strengthened his resolve to bolster support for the young republic in both London and Paris.
-He was violently opposed to the Munich agreement of 1938, which saw the Sudetenland handed over to Germany.
-When he heard the news of the occupation, he wept openly and declared that he had never felt so ashamed and heartbroken.
-His views brought him into opposition with Conservatives who were broadly in favour of the Munich agreement.
-Yet it cannot be denied that there was an element of self-interest in his espousal of the Czech cause – he stood to lose his business interests and an annual income of some £2,000 if the country broke up.
+Spears' visits to Czechoslovakia and his connections with its political figures reinforced his efforts to promote support for the republic in both London and Paris.
+He strongly opposed the Munich Agreement of 1938.
+His opposition to the agreement placed him at odds with members of the Conservative Party who largely supported it.
+His advocacy for Czechoslovakia also aligned with his business interests, as the country's dissolution would have affected his financial holdings and an annual income of approximately £2,000.